stevenks17/BlueSky/README.md

 ```
 When accessing the attendee report (reports/conferences/1/attendees) it will often time-out when there are more than a few thousand attendees.
 When it doesn't time out, there is often too much data for our ancient app to ingest at once.

-Ticket 1 WIP Solution:
+Ticket 1 Solution:

 Pagination should fix performant issue.
 Unsure of implementation with J-Builder.
-Possibly can work if changed to Active Model Serializer.
+Pagination added ?page=(number) will yield attendees for specific page
 ```